October 05, 2018

 - Honorable Mention in the national Litigation Department of the Year contest by The American Lawyer (General Litigation Category)

-The winners will be profiled in the publication’s forthcoming Professional Excellence magazine and honored at the New York Legal Awards in New York City in October 2018.
+The winners will be honored at the New York Legal Awards in New York City on October 10, 2018.